-The pain au chocolat (roughly pronounced pah oh shoh-koh-lah for those who do not speak French) is a simple but very delicious pastry sold in bakeries, cafés, and pastry shops all over the world.
+The pain au chocolat (roughly pronounced “pah oh shoh-koh-lah” for those who do not speak French) is a simple but delicious pastry sold in bakeries, cafés, and pastry shops all over the world.

-Depending on where you live, pain au chocolat may be referred to by a different name, but there is no denying that this buttery, chocolate-filled treat is extremely delicious!
+Depending on where you live, pain au chocolat may be referred to by a different name, but there is no denying that this buttery, chocolate-filled treat is extremely tasty!

-Let’s take a look at its surprisingly heated history, what this pastry is, and how to make the best pains au chocolat around.
+Let’s take a look at its surprisingly heated history, what this pastry is, and how to make pain au chocolat with a simple-to-follow recipe.

 What is Pain Au Chocolat?